-Kjelfossen (I believe it’s pronounced like “SHELL-foss-un”) was considered to be one of the tallest waterfalls in Norway, which was something that was impressed upon us during our pre-trip research.
+Kjelfossen (I believe it’s pronounced like “SHELL-foss-un”) was considered to be one of the tallest waterfalls in Norway, which was something that was impressed upon us during our pre-trip research prior to our first trip to Norway in 2005.

-It turned out that upon seeing this falls in person during our June 2005 visit to Norway, we started to appreciate its full height only after seeing its uppermost tiers from the terrace of the Stalheim Hotel.
+It turned out that upon seeing this falls in person, we started to appreciate its full height only after seeing its uppermost tiers from the terrace of the Stalheim Hotel.

 When we went into the Nærøydal Valley and saw the falls from its base, it seemed like the uppermost tiers weren’t as visible.